dfminnojr/Sports-Trip/README.md

 # Sports-Trip
-Get directions to your favorite NFL team's stadium, and then find out where all the local hot spots are in the area! http://sportstrip.info/ Edit
+Get directions to your favorite NFL team's stadium, and then find out where all the local hot spots are in the area!

 * This project has been put on hold.